sinamajidian/EvANI/README.md

 2. varying duplication rates including 0.0000,0.0005, 0.0010, 0.0020,
 3. varying rates of lateral gene transfer (LGT), also known as horizontal gene transfer (HGT) including 0.0001, 0.0005, 0.0010, 0.0020.
 Note that for lgt=0 you could use duplication=0 dataset.

+For each stud/rate, there are five replicates of evolution simulation.
+Each case contain 15 genomes (DNA fasta files).

 ### Step 2: run your ANI tool

-Run your ANI tool on the simulated datasets and report the results in a TSV file.
+Run your ANI tool on the simulated datasets and report the results in TSV files.
+The format of the file name is `study_rate_replicate.tsv`  e.g. `duplication_0.0005_2.tsv`.
-We provided a folder `sample_tool` including the output of a sample tool .
+We provided a folder `sample_tool` including the outputs of a sample tool.

+### Step 2: run EvANI benchmarking
 First, clone this github repo:

 ```